-Fountaindale Public Library District's Capital Assets
+Fountaindale Public Library District's Capital Assets (Net of Depreciation)

 Significant additions were made to each category of capital assets, except for land.
-Renovations were made to the building, computer equipment and furniture were added, and a new vehicle was purchased.
-Depreciation expense exceeded new additions by \$75,299.
+Renovations were made to the building and computer equipment and furniture were added.
+Depreciation expense exceeded new additions by \$368,045.